Healthy Homes Assessment Karamu

 Home Assessments Karamu for Rental Properties

-There are numerous concerns to look over when conducting the home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-Some examples include:
+There are a myriad of things to be able to examine during a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+A few examples are:

 • Can the unit heat up enough capacity?